5 Small Reptile Pets That Live Happily in a 20-gallon Tank

 Behavior: Terrestiral

-The size of your Kenyan Sand Boa’s enclosure is determined by several factors, including the snake’s age, size, and activity level.
+The size of your Kenyan Sand Boa’s enclosure is determined by several factors, including the snake’s age and activity level.

 Kenyan Sand Boas are relatively small compared to other boas, ranging from around 15 inches as a male to just under 3 feet as a female.